 Modeling Heat Transfer in Thin Layers via Layered Material Technology

 A comprehensive set of functionality is available with the COMSOL Multiphysics® software to compute heat transfer in thin layers.
 A technical description of how this provides accurate results with minor computational effort could be the purpose of a full blog post and is not detailed here.
-Instead, we focus on the questions related to the Layered Material technology, available as of version 5.4: What does it do?
-How can you update existing models?
+Instead, we focus on the questions related to the Layered Material technology: What does it do?
 How does your simulation benefit from it?

 Modeling Heat Transfer in Thin Layers